Welcome to Strängnäs

 With its restaurants, boating and swimming.

-Enjoy the waterside with restaurants, cafés, ice cream kiosks, boats, green open spaces and entertainment sites.
+Enjoy the waterside with restaurants, cafés, ice cream kiosks, boats, green open spaces, swimming place and entertainment sites.